sophieimhof/SpeechRecognition-NLP-Template/README.md

 # Features
 1. SpeechToText:
-- Transcribes live audio and displays it on the scren when record button is turned on.
+- Transcribes live audio and displays it on the screen when record button is turned on.

 2. Text-Similarities:
   - Allows user to enter a word and finds the closest 5 similar words and the “distance” to those words